Ms-Bean/CS490-frontend/README.md

 If the app is currently being hosted (which it most likely is), it can be accessed here. https://cs490-frontend-56d6b4e4d85f.herokuapp.com/index.html

-Note: it may take about 10 seconds for heroku's dynos to wake up and display content if the page has not been accessed for a while.
+Note: it may take about 10 seconds for heroku's eco dynos to wake up and display content if the page has not been accessed for a while.